Manage safety settings in Messages

 On your iPhone or iPad: Tap Messages , touch and hold the message bubble, tap Edit, then edit the message and send it again.

-On your Mac using macOS 13: Open Messages , Control-click the message bubble, select Edit, then edit the message and send it again.
+On your Mac with macOS 13: Open Messages , Control-click the message bubble, select Edit, then edit the message and send it again.

 Unsend a message